mabrek/mabrek.github.io/_drafts/multivariate-methods.md

 I've tried to center data by subtracting median and scale by MAD (TODO median absolute deviation) but discovered that zero MAD is quite common when the data is mostly constant with a few spikes.

-### Multidimensional Scaling

-    metric mds: cmdscale() is fast and produces usable results, doesn't care about duplicates non-metric mds: MASS:isoMDS gives identical results to cmdscale, complains about duplicates tsne() is slow O(n^2) but results are usable too, it finds more groups in data

 ### ICA

     extracts spikes